Avocados have grown in popularity over the last decade and for good reason.

 This is especially true if weight loss or weight control is your goal.

 Can Avocado Make You Gain Weight?

-When avocado was used in addition or in place of carbohydrate in studies, it did not result in weight gain.
+When avocado was used in addition or in place of carbohydrates in studies, it did not result in weight gain.

 There is no evidence that eating one will make you gain weight.
 Yet we do know that calorie intake in excess of calories used leads to weight gain.